-Yes, longboarding is an excellent form physical activity.
-It helps build muscles, refresh your mind and generally helps improve your health in a way or another.
+Yes, longboarding is an excellent form of physical activity.
+It helps to build muscles, refresh your mind and generally helps improve your health in a way or another.
 And we know that a stress-free self begins with a healthy mind and body.

 It may not have an immediate effect as that of running, but it keeps you on the move.
 Longboarding is one of the activities, where you don’t realize that you are doing some distressing.
 In fact, among my best longboarding experience was learning crazy tricks, but the feeling freedom from all the negative energies.